MicrosoftDocs/defender-docs/defender-endpoint/tune-performance-defender-antivirus.md

 ##### -TopPathsDepth

 Specifies recursive depth that is used to group and display aggregated path results.
-For example "C:\" corresponds to a depth of 1, "C:\Users\Foo" corresponds to a depth of 3.
+For example `C:\` corresponds to a depth of 1, and `C:\Users\Foo` corresponds to a depth of 3.

 This flag can accompany all other Top Path options.
 If missing, a default value of 3 is assumed.
-Value can't be 0.
+The value can't be 0.

 ```yaml
 - Type: Int32